telerik/xaml-docs/controls/radmenu/how-to/group-checkable-menu-items-into-radio-group.md

 {{region vb-radmenu-how-to-group-checkable-menu-items-into-radio-group_5}}
-	Private Function GetSiblingGroupItems(currentItem As RadMenuItem) As List(Of RadMenuItem) Dim parentItem As var = currentItem.ParentOfType(Of RadMenuItem)() If parentItem = Nothing Then
+	Private Function GetSiblingGroupItems(currentItem As RadMenuItem) As List(Of RadMenuItem) Dim parentItem = currentItem.ParentOfType(Of RadMenuItem)()
+	    If parentItem Is Nothing Then
 	        Return Nothing
 	    End If
 	    Dim items As New List(Of RadMenuItem)()
-	 For Each item As var In parentItem.Items
+	    For Each item In parentItem.Items
-	  Dim container As RadMenuItem = TryCast(parentItem.ItemContainerGenerator.ContainerFromItem(item), RadMenuItem) If container = Nothing OrElse container.Tag = Nothing Then
+	        Dim container As RadMenuItem = TryCast(parentItem.ItemContainerGenerator.ContainerFromItem(item), RadMenuItem) If container Is Nothing OrElse container.Tag = Nothing Then Continue For
-	   Continue For
 	        End If
 	        If container.Tag.Equals(currentItem.Tag) Then
 	            items.Add(container)
 	        End If
 	    Next
 	    Return items
 	End Function
 {{endregion}}